loginom/loginom-help-en-omegat/data/processors/transformation/java-script/output-table.md

 # ![](../../../images/icons/components/javascript_default.svg) Access to the Output Data Set

-For access to the data of the output port, the `OutputTable` object is used.
+For access to the output port data, the `OutputTable` object is used.

 ## OutputTable Properties